Category:

 Read Article

 The volume-based approach that is being implemented in British Columbia picks up the baton that Dr. Ray Linsley started more than a generation ago.
-As a professor at Stanford University, Linsley pioneered the development of continuous hydrologic simulation as the foundation for water balance management.
-He was a true giant of the profession through distinguished teaching, research, professional practice and service to government.
+He pioneered the development of continuous hydrologic simulation as the foundation for water balance management.
+He was a true giant of the profession.
+“In the 1960s, Linsley championed the paradigm-shift from empirical relationships to computer simulation of hydrologic processes.
+He had little or no use for ‘simple hydrology’ and the many simple equations that were used to represent the hydrologic cycle,” stated Tom Debo, a colleague and friend.

 Read Article